jexnator/starter-academic/content/publication/IaaS/index.md

 By utilizing more than one Availability Zone, you can guarantee higher availability.
 In case one AZ fails, others can provide a backup.

 ![Regions & AZs](region-az.png "Regions & AZs")

+### EC2 Fleet

+EC2 Fleets makes it possible to launch multiple ec2 instances with different pricing models (on-demand, reserved & spot) across multiple availability zones.

+#### Task: Use-Cases Batch Processing

+EC2 allows the configuration of fleets using a combination of Spot Instances and On-Demand Instances.
+For batch processing tasks that are not time-sensitive and primarily run overnight, Spot Instances can be utilized to minimize costs.
+The fleet can be set to use Spot Instances until a predefined price cap is reached.
+If Spot prices rise above this cap, EC2 Fleet automatically supplements the fleet with On-Demand Instances to ensure continuous processing without manual intervention.